-Inpatient residential rehab involves an extended time period for treatment, regardless of the substance.
-Programs typically last 30–45 days, or longer, depending on each client’s needs.
+What is inpatient rehab like?
+Inpatient rehab involves an extended time period for treatment, regardless of the substance a person was using.
 Clients are required to stay at the facility for the entirety of the program, including overnight.
 Although there is no single treatment that’s right for everyone, inpatient rehab is one of the most effective forms of care for drug and alcohol addiction.

 - Comprehensive evaluation and treatment planning

 - 24-hour nursing supervision

 - Meeting with a psychiatric provider one or more times a week

 - A community meeting group